The interface of the SARIT application consists of four main pages:

 Clicking on one of the links in the table of contents will take you to the page view for the part of the text in question.

-The results of your search are presented in the form of a keywords-in-context (KWIC) display, centring the strings that were found matching to your search term, with the context the matches occur in on the left and right.
-Clicking the center string (here, "lakṣaṇa") will display the text in which the hit occurs, with all matches highlighted.
+The results of your search are presented in the form of a keywords-in-context (KWIC) display, centring the strings that were found matching your search term, with the context the matches occur in on the left and right.
+Clicking the highlighted string in the center will display the passage of text in which the hit occurs, with all matches highlighted.

-The order in which the hits occur differs according to the index used for search.
-With an NGram Index, the hits are simply ordered according to the title of the texts in which they occur.
-With a Lucene Full-Text Index, the hits are ordered according to their score.
+The hits are ordered according to their score.
 The score is a measure of the relevancy of the hits in relation to the search.
 What this means is a little technical, but, generally speaking, the more often more of your search terms occur in a hit and the rarer the search terms are within the texts searched, the higher the score will be.

-The search term matches are grouped in hits, i.e. according to the levels of the document targeted by your search, with clickable references to the text as a whole (showing the header information and table of contents) and the part of the text in which the hit occurred (displaying the text itself).
-One hit (such as the second here) may contain several matches.
+The matches are grouped according to meaningful divisions of the texts (e.g., sections).
+The head of a group links to the text as a whole (showing the header information and table of contents) and the part of the text in which the hit occurred (displaying the text itself).
+One such group (such as the first one here) may contain several high-ranking matches.

 The hits are shown twenty at a time on each page.
 At the top, you have the total number of hits and a means of navigating from hit group to hit group.